-- Synthesize critical thinking, imaginative, cooperative and empathetic abilities as whole persons in order to contextualize knowledge and make meaning. - Analyze two cinematic representations of a myth or mythic theme from either different time periods (i.e. 60's and 90's) or two different cultures. - Discuss the difference and similarities of the impact of Creation Myths in three different cultures.
+- Synthesize critical thinking, imaginative, cooperative and empathetic abilities as whole persons in order to contextualize knowledge and make meaning. - Analyze two cinematic representations of the Trojan War from either different time periods (i.e. 60's and 90's) two different cultures. - Discuss the difference and similarities of the impact of Creation Myths in three different cultures.